hellofromtonya/udacity-dsand-project2/explanation_3.md

 This document provides an explanation for the design decisions and implementation.

+## Summary

+1. Efficiency: worst case of O(n log n) time and a O(n) space.
+2. Data structures include: dictionary, list, and a priority queue that leverages a binary heap tree.

 ## Data Structures

 This problem uses multiple data structures for different purposes: